shamicker/Data-Challenge-Notes/descriptive-stats-notes.md

 ```

 ### 2.1.2.
 List Comprehensions
-These is sort of a shortcut.
+These are a sort of shortcut.
 It allows us to create a list using a `for` loop in a single step!
 - not found in any other language, but very common in Python. :)

 ```